langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 Data is added to pages using attributes.
 For this, AlpineJS library is used, specifically the attributes coming with it.
 The attribute x-data (xData in c#) is made precisely for this: <https://alpinejs.dev/directives/data>
-It contains a JavaScript object literal ([JSOL](https://playcode.io/javascript/object-literal)) that can be accessed by nested elements to display or update.
+It contains a JavaScript object literal ([JSOL](https://playcode.io/javascript/object-literal)) that can be accessed by nested elements to display or edit data.
 This is done using two more attributes:
 > x-text (xText): <https://alpinejs.dev/directives/text> - used to display data (readonly)

 > x-model (xModel): <https://alpinejs.dev/directives/model> - used to edit data